What to do in Vang Vieng: 3 essential experiences

 2. Visit to the caves of Vang Vieng

-You only pay the entrance fee, which is about one euro, and you go deep into the caves.
-We have had the odd scare; a lantern for three people, as happened to us one day, is not very advisable.
+The best thing about Vang Vieng is its large caves, hidden deep within the mountains.
+You only pay the entrance fee, which costs about one euro, and venture into the dark depths.
+We had a few scares since we weren’t well-prepared; one flashlight for three people, as happened to us one day, is not very advisable.

 Laos - Buda in a cave